Magic146W/Qt_FileExplorer/README.md

    ```sh
    git clone https://github.com/Magic146W/Qt_FileExplorer.git
    ```
-2. Open the project by clicking on Qt_FileExplorer.pro from the cloned directory.
+2. Open the project by clicking on CMakeLists.txt inside of the cloned directory.
-3. When opening the project for the first time or if not previously configured, select the kit "Desktop Qt 6.6.0 MinGW 64-bit" or a newer version and click on "Configure Project."
+3. When opening the project for the first time or if not previously configured, select the kit "Desktop Qt 6.6.1 MSVC2019 64bit" or a newer version and click on "Configure Project."
 4. Wait for the initial project setup and build to finish.
 5. Run the project by clicking the green arrow or using the shortcut Ctrl+R.
-<br>This updated version highlights that the project should be opened by clicking on the Qt_FileExplorer.pro file if it was previously configured, emphasizing its importance for starting the project in Qt Creator..

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 ## Usage

  File Navigation: